athena-framework/website/docs/getting_started/advanced_usage.md

 ## Param Converters

-[ATH::ParamConverter][Athena::Framework::ParamConverter] s allow complex types to be supplied to an action via its arguments.
+[ATH::ParamConverter][] s allow complex types to be supplied to an action via its arguments.
 An example of this could be extracting the id from `/users/10`, doing a DB query to lookup the user with the PK of `10`, then providing the full user object to the action.
 Param converters abstract any custom parameter handling that would otherwise have to be done in each action.